roghaye84/Dev-articles/README.md

 # Dev Articles

 A curated collection of programming and development articles written by me.
-This repository contains a large number of articles covering a wide range of topics for developers at all levels.
+This repository contains a large number of articles covering a wide range of topics for developers of all levels, including beginners.

 ---

 ## 🌟 Overview

-This repository is a growing library of articles designed to help developers learn, practice, and improve their skills.
+This repository is a growing library of articles designed to help developers learn, practice, and improve their skills, even if they are just starting out.
 From beginner-friendly tutorials to practical coding examples, it provides a variety of resources for anyone interested in web development.

 ---